-To reach team members across the world and get them involved in decision-making surrounding their program, Duck Creek formed a number of councils and committees that work as think tanks for program ideation.
+To reach team members across the world and get them involved in decision-making surrounding their programme, Duck Creek formed a number of councils and committees that work as think tanks for programme ideation.
 From the DE&I (diversity, equity and inclusion) council to the community partnerships committee, Sage and her team are able to gather opinions and thoughts from multiple individuals and apply them to their initiatives.

-Through the Benevity platform the team has also been able to recruit program champions – or passionate individuals within all of their regions – who spread the programs across the world by encouraging everyone to get involved.
+Through the Benevity platform the team has also been able to recruit programme champions – or passionate individuals within all of their regions – who spread the programmes across the world by encouraging everyone to get involved.

 “Having the Benevity Champions in all of the different regions has helped us gain positive traction with our employees and communities throughout the globe.
 It’s been wonderful to create these inclusive think tanks so that we can find opportunities that interest all of our employees.”Sage Milton – Social Impact Lead at Duck Creek Technologies

-Partnering with organizations that have a presence globally
+Partnering with organisations that have a presence globally

 As a way of supporting their mission of making tech a more diverse and inclusive space, Duck Creek established a global partnership with Girls Who Code back in September of 2021.

 With free programming for young female, non-binary, and non-gender conforming individuals, this partnership directly addresses their mission to support gender diversity in tech, making this partnership meaningful and authentic to their purpose as a company.